 Q4.
 How accurate is chemical etching?

 Q5.
-Does chemical etching alter the properties of the metal?
+Does chemical etching alter metal properties?

-Chemical etching does not use mechanical force, unlike stamping which subjects sheets metals to extreme pressures, often over 100 tonnes with modern machines.
+Chemical etching does not use mechanical force, unlike stamping which subjects sheets metals to extreme pressures – often over 100 tonnes with modern machines.
 This causes changes in the material grain structure and burrs are common around the edges of the metal.
 Often, these burrs need to be removed with costly and time-consuming post-process operations.

-The minimum standard etched opening achievable is 0.1 mm, but with development, etching can achieve even finer features.
+The minimum standard etched opening achievable is 0.1 mm, but with development etching can achieve even finer features.

 Unlike laser cutting, etching can also produce very accurate engraved features at the same time the material is being profiled, such as fluidic channels, countersinks and logos.
 This is one of the key benefits of etching – increased complexity does not mean increased cost.

 Q7.
 How much does chemical etching cost?